cisagov/dotgov-home/pages/management/security-best-practices.md

 See the Department of Homeland Security's (DHS) guide to [DMARC and email authentication](https://cyber.dhs.gov/bod/18-01/#introduction-to-email-authentication).

 ## Sign up for DHS Cyber Hygiene
 DHS operates a network and vulnerability scanning service for government organizations called "[Cyber Hygiene](https://www.us-cert.gov/resources/ncats)".
-Cyber Hygiene provided regular reports to help you secure your internet-facing systems from weak configuration and known vulnerabilities, and encourages the adoption of modern security best practices.
+Cyber Hygiene provides regular reports to help you secure your internet-facing systems from weak configuration and known vulnerabilities, and encourages the adoption of modern security best practices.

 ## Join MS-ISAC
 For non-federal government organizations, consider joining the [Multi-State Information Sharing and Analysis Center](https://learn.cisecurity.org/ms-isac-registration).
 MS-ISAC has been [designated by DHS](https://www.dhs.gov/topic/cybersecurity-information-sharing) as the cybersecurity information sharing center for state, local, tribal, and territorial governments, and works to help ensure the resiliency of government systems.